-The Health Services staff offer treatment for a wide range of illnesses and injuries, immunizations, contraception, annual physical exams, STI testing, health education, psychiatric consultation, and prescriptions.
+In-person visits will be limited during the pandemic.
+The Health Services staff can offer virtual appointments for a wide range of illnesses and injuries, immunizations, contraception, annual physical exams, STI testing, health education, psychiatric consultation, and prescriptions.
+After leaving a voicemail or sending an email with an appointment request, a healthcare professional will call you to schedule a telephone call, a virtual visit, or a limited in-person appointment based on your needs.
 All health services are confidential.
 Most lab fees can be billed to students' health insurance.